 Groningen has two hospitals:

 In the Netherlands, there’s a distinct difference between what a pharmacy (apotheek) and a drugstore/chemist (drogist) sell.
 You’ll find toiletries and medicines for minor complaints, such as headaches, at a drugstore/chemist.
 If you receive a prescription for medicine from your doctor or specialist, you must take this to an apotheek.
 You need to register with your local apotheek, in the same way you need to register with your GP.
-Each area in the city has at least one apotheek with regular office hours.
+Most GPs have an apotheek nearby where you can register, but at least each area in the city has one apotheek with regular office hours.
 The central apotheek opposite the main entrance of the UMCG is open 24 hours a day.
+The apotheek next to the main entrance of the MCL in Leeuwarden is open daily between 8.00 and 21.00.
+After 21.00 and on the weekends they are only open for emergencies.
 Please note that not all medication can be brought into the Netherlands.
 The Dutch embassy in your country will be able to tell you whether you need a medical certificate for your medication.

 Vaccinations, tests and anonymous treatment

 You can find out more about health-related topics at the Public Health Department (Gemeenshappelijke Gezondheidsdienst or GGD).
 They also perform vaccinations and tests for diseases.
 Please note that you have the option to remain anonymous if you visit the GGD.
 If you come from a high-risk area, you will be required to take a test for tuberculosis at the GGD as a precondition for obtaining your residence permit.
 A second test is not compulsory, though highly recommended by the GGD.